YOU CAN QUALIFY AS AN INSPECTOR BY TAKING OUR NEXT AVAILABLE COURSE AND ACCREDITATTION PROGRAMME. FIND OUT MORE BELOW.

 A Trainee Inspector is expected to; - (1) HAVE KNOWLEDGE - a formal engineering qualification or science degree from a university or technical college or >3 years relevant field experience within the petroleum industry; knowledge of aviation fuel specifications; a thorough knowledge of aircraft fuelling operations; a basic understanding of the test methods and their relevance to fuel performance & handling. - (2) HAVE RELEVANT WORK EXPERIENCE in one of - fuel handling facilities such as airport depots or upstream terminals; or aircraft fuelling operations; or auditing of aviation facilities for a JIG Member Company; or design or manufacture of aviation fuel-handling equipment. - (3) BE TRAINED IN (all of) - aviation fuel specifications and required test methods; fuel handling procedures and aviation fuel Quality Control; aviation fuelling equipment and aircraft fuelling procedures; environmental, health and safety relating to aviation fuels; JIG Standards and the inspection checklist(s).

 A Trainee inspector must register for and complete the "Training to Inspect to JIG Standards" Course.
 This is a fee-paying one week long residential course on an airport.
 It mixes theory with practical exercises and an assessment of a candidate's likely aptitude to conducting inspections.
 Candidates must have a working knowledge of English.
-Note: due to the Covid pandemic we are not currently planning any training courses.

 The course concludes with a written examination.
 This tests candidates' knowledge of aviation fuel handling equipment and procedures, the JIG Standards and their application, and the techniques required to perform inspections.
 Exams are assessed at the end of the course and borderline candidates may be given a short interview to confirm a pass.
 Any candidates failing the course are given feedback on their performance and any weak areas to be improved upon.
 A discount of 50% is given for attendance at a later course within 2 years.